Skip to content

 • Tool names must be unique across all agents.
 Two agents can’t both register a tool called search.
 If you’re writing a custom skill that adds a tool, make sure the name is distinctive.

 • Parameter schemas are validated.
-A tool implementation that doesn’t match its declared parameter schema will fail when the LLM tries to call it with arguments that match the schema.
+A tool implementation that doesn’t match its declared parameter schema will fail before the owning handler can use it reliably.
 Etherforce validates implementations against schemas at registration time.

 • The registry is singleton per project.
 There’s one registry instance for the whole Ishvana app.
 Different projects share the same registry — which means different projects see the same tools.